Jesse Plemons

 Jesse Plemons in the movie 'Game Night'

-In 2020, the actor's career was marked by the surreal drama "I'm Thinking of Ending Things."
-He landed the main male role, playing the boyfriend of a woman who wanted to break up with him.
+In 2020, Plemons took on the surreal drama "I'm Thinking of Ending Things."
+He scored the lead male role, playing the boyfriend of a woman planning to dump him.
 The film earned the actor a Gotham Independent Film Award nomination and critical acclaim.
-"I first read the script at one o'clock in the morning – it's an experience I'll never forget.
-For me, it was amazing," Plemons admitted.
+"I first read the script at one in the morning – it's an experience I'll never forget.
+For me, it was amazing," Plemons said.

 Jesse Plemons in the movie 'I'm Thinking of Ending Things'